MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-stack.md

 1. Select **Create a resource** > **Web + Mobile** > **Web App**.
 1. Select your **Subscription**.
 1. Create or select a **Resource Group**.
 1. Type the **Name** of your app.
-The name of the app will appear in the URL for your app, for example, `yourappname.appservice.<region>.<FQDN>`
+The name of the app appears in the URL for your app, for example, `yourappname.appservice.<region>.<FQDN>`
 1. Select the **Runtime stack** for your app.
 The runtime must match the code you plan to use for your web app.
-1. Select the **Operating System** (OS) that will host your runtime and app.
+1. Select the **Operating System** (OS) that hosts your runtime and app.
 1. Select or type the **Region** for your Azure Stack Hub instance.
 1. Select the plan based on your Azure Stack Hub instance, region, and app OS.
 1. Select **Review + Create**.
 1. Review your web app.
 Select **Create**.
 1. Select **Go to resource**.
 1. Make note of your app name.
-You’ll add the name to the yml document that defines your pipeline in your repository.
+You add the name to the yml document that defines your pipeline in your repository.

 ## Create a service connection

 Create a service connection.
-You’ll need the values from your SPN and the name of your Azure Stack Hub subscription.
+You need the values from your SPN and the name of your Azure Stack Hub subscription.

 1. Sign in to your [Azure DevOps organization](https://dev.azure.com/), and then navigate to your project.
 1. Select **Project settings**, and then select **Service connections**.